What Is Kawasaki Disease, The Rare Illness That Might Impact Kids With COVID-19?

 Advertisement

-On May 4, Demetre Daskalakis, MD, deputy commissioner of The New York City Health Department's Division of Disease Control, put out a public letter to his colleagues warning of the illnesses.
-"A pediatric multi-system inflammatory syndrome, recently reported by authorities in the United Kingdom, is also being observed among children and young adults in New York City and elsewhere in the United States," Dr. Daskalakis wrote.
+On 4th May, Demetre Daskalakis, MD, deputy commissioner of The New York City Health Department's Division of Disease Control, put out a public letter to his colleagues warning of the illnesses.
+"A paediatric multi-system inflammatory syndrome, recently reported by authorities in the United Kingdom, is also being observed among children and young adults in New York City and elsewhere in the United States," Dr Daskalakis wrote.

 But what, exactly, is Kawasaki disease, and how is it linked to the SARS-CoV-2 outbreak?
 We asked Robert Segal, MD, a physician at Manhattan Cardiology and the president of Lab Finder, to help break it down.